Foundation Cures Personalization: Improving Personalized Models' Prompt Consistency via Hidden Foundation Knowledge: Revisit ID Embedding in Personalization

-Based on the aforementioned knowledge, we have devised a simple comparative experiment as an initial exploration.
-We maintain a fixed noisy latent code $z_T$ and implement two parallel denoising procedures.
-The only difference is that one denoising procedure incorporates textual embeddings fused with identity embedding $\Tilde{\tau(c)}$, while the other uses the original textual embeddings $\tau(c)$, devoid of any identity embedding information.
-For clarity, we will refer to the denoising procedure with identity embedding (personalized denoising) as \textbf{PD}, and the denoising process that excludes identity embedding (foundation denoising) as \textbf{FD} hereafter.
-These two procedures can be represented as following equations:
+To elucidate current personalization methods' limitations, we devise a comparative experiment as an initial exploration.
+We maintain a fixed noisy latent code $z_T$ and implement two parallel denoising procedures ~\cite{brooks2023instructpix2pix}.
+The only difference is that one denoising procedure incorporates textual embeddings $c$ and identity embedding $c_{id}$, while the other set $c_{id}$ into a zero tensor $\tilde{c_{id}}$.
+For clarity, we will refer to the denoising procedure with identity embedding (personalization denoising) as \textbf{PD}, and the denoising process that excludes identity embedding (foundation denoising) as \textbf{FD} hereafter:

 where $\epsilon_{p}$ and $\epsilon_{f}$ denote the predicted noise from PD and FD, respectively.
-We have conducted these experiments using two prominent facial personalization methods ~\cite{xiao2024fastcomposer, li2024photomaker} and results are presented in Column (a) of Figure \ref{cross_attention_vis}.
-It is evident that the output from PD exhibits a reduced ability to match the specified facial attributes compared to the counterpart without identity embedding.
+We have conducted these experiments using two facial personalization methods ~\cite{xiao2024fastcomposer, li2024photomaker} and results are presented in Column (a) of Fig.\ref{fig2:identity_interpolation}.
+It is evident that the output from PD exhibits a reduced ability to match the specific facial attributes compared to the counterpart without identity embedding.
 For instance: 1) The hair features do not align with the prompt's specified ``\textit{black curly}" as expected; 2) The expression ``\textit{laughing}" is also restricted.
 Conversely, the results from FD show greater prompt consistency.
 These findings indicate that current identity embedding methods may not effectively address ``the balance between identity fidelity and prompt consistency".